-Since the RAID subsystem's controller features flash firmware, it is not necessary to change the hardware flash chip in order to upgrade the controller firmware.
-User can simply re-program the old firmware through the RS-232 port.
+Since the Disk Array's controller features flash firmware, it is not necessary to change the hardware flash chip in order to upgrade the controller firmware.
+User can simply reprogram the old firmware through the RS-232 port.
 New releases of the firmware are available in the form of binary file at vendor's FTP.
 The file available at the FTP site is usually a self-extracting file that contains the following: